marusti/CSSonly/README.md

 CSSonly is a pure CSS Framework to help you easily creating responsive websites.
 Simply include the css or min.css file into yout HTML file and you are ready to go.

 ## Whats included?
+- Accordion
+- Borders
+- Breadcrumb
+- Buttons
+- Cards
+- Colors
+- Forms
 - Grid
+- Media
 - Menu
-- Buttons
-- Forms
+- Pagination
 - Table
-- Pagination
-- Media
-- Colors
-- Cards
-- Borders
-- Breadcrumb
 - Typography

 ## Getting started